16 Great Persian Recipes

 7. Persian Kashk & Kadoo Recipe

-This Persian food recipe features sautéed zucchini combined with rich, tangy kashk, a fermented whey product, creating a smooth and flavorful dish.
+This Persian recipe features sautéed zucchini combined with rich, tangy kashk, a fermented whey product, creating a smooth and flavorful dish.
 The zucchini is typically sliced and fried until golden brown, developing a slightly caramelized taste that enhances its natural sweetness.
 Kashk is then drizzled over the zucchini, adding a creamy, tangy element that balances the flavors.
 The dish is often garnished with fried onions, garlic, and dried mint, all of which contribute to its aromatic and savory profile.

 8. Persian Tachin Recipe